-Another highly recommended day trip from HCMC is to the Great Divine During the Vietnam War, among the tactics used by Vietcong guerrillas Temple of the Cao Dai religion at Long Hoa village, 59 miles (96km) to evade capture, was the digging of extensive tunnel networks, northwest of the city.
-Founded in 1926, Cao Dai is an amalgam of Taoism, protected by hidden entrances.
-One of the largest of these secret Confucism, Christianity and Islam and its holiest place of worship reflects underworlds survives at Cu Chi village, just north of HCMC, where this diverse mix of influences.
-Around 3 million worshippers come here visitors can explore a small section of a staggering 125 miles (200km) annually, dressed in white or coloured robes, to participate in the ceremony of cavities carved on various levels - a testament to the tenacity of the held at noon each day.
-Visitors are welcome to watch from the balcony, North Vietnamese forces in the face of the American onslaught.
-At which yields a jaw-dropping view of the elaborately decorated Prayer Hall, nearby Ben Duoc, a smaller tunnel system purpose-built for tourists with its polychrome pillars and dramatic 'Altar of the All-Seeing Eye'. offers a less claustrophobic experience.
+Another highly recommended day trip from HCMC is to the Great Divine Temple of the Cao Dai religion at Long Hoa village, 59 miles (96km) northwest of the city.
+Founded in 1926, Cao Dai is an amalgam of Taoism, Confucism, Christianity and Islam and its holiest place of worship reflects this diverse mix of influences.
+Around 3 million worshippers come here annually, dressed in white or coloured robes, to participate in the ceremony held at noon each day.
+Visitors are welcome to watch from the balcony, which yields a jaw-dropping view of the elaborately decorated Prayer Hall, with its polychrome pillars and dramatic 'Altar of the All-Seeing Eye'.